Mimsy Review: The Dresden Files

 There’s a strong sense of “monster-of-the-week” here; each episode brings in a new bit of supernatural lore.
 That probably would have changed if they’d gotten a second season, but it works fine.
 In fact, while I would have loved to see another season or two, the Dresden Files series ended well.
 With the exception of the crammed-together off-kilter semi-pilot, the show presented a nice arc, electrical and otherwise, between Harry Dresden and Lieutenant Murphy.

 One really nice thing about the show is the near-lack of an opening title sequence.
-Rather than waste the minute or more that over shows do, they did a couple of quick anchoring shots of Chicago and went right back into the story.
+Rather than waste the minute or more that other shows do, they did a couple of quick anchoring shots of Chicago and went right back into the story.

 I also can’t help but think of role-playing games watching this show.
 Partly that’s because I was turned on to it by some gamers I know, but also because the series just screams for a role-playing game.
 To go completely geeky, the “Things that go bump in the night” episode shows Dresden’s Chaotic Good up against Ancient Mai’s Ordered Good.